phreebooks/PhreeBooksERP/readme.txt

 == Upgrade Notice ==

+2018-06-13 - 5.0.4 - No database changes, overwrite current files with new version
+2018-06-13 - 5.0.2 - No database changes, overwrite current files with new version
 2018-06-13 - 5.0.2 - No database changes, overwrite current files with new version
 2018-04-23 - 5.0.1 - No database changes necessary, replace current files with new version 2018-04-10 - 5.0.0 - Initial Release to GitHub repository